ParkkaviSivakaran72/Hotel_Booking_System-System_Frontend/README.md

 # 🏨 The Royal Crest – Hotel Booking Platform

-A full-stack hotel booking system built with **Spring Boot, React.js, PostgreSQL, and AWS S3**.
+A full-stack hotel booking system built with **Spring Boot, React.js, PostgreSQL, and Cloudinary**.
 Users can search, view, and book hotel rooms, while admins manage listings and bookings through a secure panel.

 ---